TomaAlexandru96/FacialEmotions/README.md

   --train      Train the trees.
   --save       Train and save the trees.
-  --data DATA  What kind of date do you want to use clean or noisy --dump       Train and save the trees.
+  --data DATA  What kind of date do you want to use clean or noisy --dump       Print the trees.

+  example: python3 main.py --load
+  Loads the trees, test the trees with loaded data and prints accuracy